samuelson/abalone/README.md

   * The path of a file to log to.
   * Default value: Log only to `STDERR`.
 If you pass `-l` at the command line with no filename, it will log to `/var/log/abalone`.
+* `:timeout`
+  * Maximum number of seconds a session can last.
+The shell will be killed at the end of that time.
+For example, set it to 300 for shells that last for up to five minutes.
+  * Default value: unset.
 * One of [`:command`](#configuring-a-custom-command) or [`:ssh`](#configuring-ssh), exclusive.
   * The login method to use.
 Abalone can use `login`, SSH, or a custom command to start a shell.
 See configuration instructions below.